Wu Chung House

 The Wu Chung House (胡忠大廈) is a 40-floor skyscraper located on 213 Queen's Road East, in the Wan Chai area of Hong Kong.
 It was completed in 1992.

 Tenants

-The building houses a number of important Hong Kong institutions, notably the offices of The Hong Kong Competition Commission, Hong Kong Department of Health, Hopewell Holdings and the Hongkong Post.
+The building houses a number of important Hong Kong institutions, notably the offices of The Hong Kong Competition Commission, Hong Kong Department of Health, Hopewell Holdings, the Education Bureau and the Hongkong Post.
 It is named after Wu Chung, the father of current Hopewell Holdings chairman Gordon Wu.

 The lobby is located on the first floor and is accessed via an escalator from the outside.